CMSgov/cms-open-source-policy/Policy.md

 ## CMS' Public OSS Repository

-CMS project teams shall utilize the official CMS GitHub organization account to make their source code available to the open source community and for government-wide use.
+CMS project teams shall utilize the official Public CMS GitHub organization account to make their source code available to the open source community and for government-wide use.
 The project teams shall use a consistent naming convention and a prefix for their code repositories that allows for easy identification on GitHub.
 The project teams shall also provide updates to the CMS’s official enterprise code inventory, update the CMS public website - the OSS landing page and, update the CMS enterprise code repository at Code.gov to encourage discovery and dissemination of the software.

 ## License